 A Strategy Group to promote informed choice in cancer screening has been established and led by the Quality Assurance Reference Centre.
 This Group has considered a range of research literature and held a series of meetings with community and voluntary organisations that represent people from section 75 groups.
 Organisations have offered an insight into the obstacles and inequalities that people face in accessing cancer screening and confirmed the research findings.
 A workshop with key stakeholders to promote informed choice in cancer screening was held in November 2011.
 The attendees advised what the obstacles were to people and groups understanding and accessing cancer screening programmes and suggestions to improve informed choice and hopefully then to improve uptake.
-The action plan form this workshop will be published by March 2013.
+The action plan from this workshop was published in March 2013.